cosmos/cosmos-sdk/crypto/keys/README.md

 ## The Keybase interface

 The [Keybase](https://godoc.org/github.com/cosmos/cosmos-sdk/crypto/keys#Keybase) interface defines the methods that a type needs to implement to be used as key storage backend.
-This package provided few implementations out-of-the-box.
+This package provides few implementations out-of-the-box.

 ## Constructors